osmandapp/docs/content/osmand/plugins/trip-recording.md

 #### START RECORDING

-In the **Android** version, there are three options to start recording:
+In the **Android** version, there are four options to start recording:

 - using the [REC widget](/osmand/widgets/info-widgets#-trip-recording-widget),
 - with the Trip recording option in the menu,
+- with the RECORD option in [My Places](/osmand/personal/myplaces):
+    {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.shared_string_my_places   %} → {% data variables.android-values.shared_string_gpx_files %} tab;
-- with the Start Recording icon on the screen of the device.
+- with the Start Recording icon on the screen of the device, as the examples on the figures below show.

 &nbsp;&nbsp;&nbsp;&nbsp;